callpraths/callpraths.github.io/_drafts/geo-feature-study.md

  <tr>
    <th>description</th>
    <td>Compute the bounding rectangle for a geometry.
-       Additionally, PostGIS has an
+       Additionally, PostGIS has
-       <a href="https://postgis.net/docs/manual-3.2/reference.html#operators-bbox">algebra</a> relating the bounding
+       <a href="https://postgis.net/docs/manual-3.2/reference.html#operators-bbox">an algebra</a> relating the bounding
        rectangles of two geometries.<br/>
        <a href="https://postgis.net/docs/manual-3.2/ST_Envelope.html">ST_Envelope</a>
    </td>